telerik/kendo-react-layout/README.md

 ## Browser Support

-The Kendo UI Layout components for React support all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Layout components support all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary